tsuru/tsuru/docs/apps/quickstart/ruby.rst

     To git@cloud.tsuru.io:blog.git
        a780de9..1b675b8  master -> master

 It's done!
-Now we have a Django project deployed on tsuru, using a MySQL service.
+Now we have a Rails project deployed on tsuru, using a MySQL service.

 Going further